RebelGuy/chat-mate/projects/server/readme.md

 - `isAdministrativeMode` (`boolean`): Whether we are currently in administrative mode.

 ### `GET /twitch/login`
 Retrieves the Twitch login URL that should be used to start the OAuth2 authorisation flow.
 Intended to be used by Studio.
+See [the docs](/docs/twitch-auth.md) for more info.

 Returns data with the following properties:
 - `url` (`string`): The login URL.
 It will redirect back to Studio.
+- `twitchUsername` (`string`): The username of the ChatMate Twitch account.
+This account must be used to authenticate on the admin page.

 ### `POST /twitch/authorise`
 Authorises the authorisation token and updates the stored Twitch `access_token` in the database.